milenarodrigues123/milenarodrigues123/README.md

 I have 4 years of experience at a Brazilian Asset Management firm, with 2 years as a buy-side Credit Analyst and nearly 2 years in Data & Analytics, specializing in end-to-end data solutions — from raw data ingestion to final visualization and business delivery.

-I work closely with Portfolio Management (PMs), Sales and Financial Products Teams, transforming complex data into actionable insights that support decision-making in the financial market.
+At my current job, I work closely with the CEO, the Portfolio Managers (PMs), Sales and Financial Products Teams, transforming complex data into actionable insights that support decision-making in the financial market.

 ### 🤖 Languages & Tools